 This article was useful when looking for:

-- los alamos ranch school for boys (6)
+- los alamos ranch school (3)

-- los alamos ranch school (1)
+- what was the los alamos ranch school (1)